Generalized Anxiety Disorder - Topic Overview

 therapy and cognitive-behavioral therapy.
 In applied

 relaxation therapy, your therapist might ask you to imagine a calming situation

 to help you relax.
 In cognitive-behavioral therapy, your therapist will help

-you learn how to think positive thoughts instead of thoughts that make you feel
+you learn how to recognize and replace thoughts that make you feel

 stressed and worried.